-The Contractor shall provide complete list of worker/ employees/staffs, he engages along with their documentary evidences of residential address, photograph and Aadhar cord copy and other details to the “College Cafeteria Committee” immediately within 3 days of start of cafeteria.
+The Contractor shall provide a complete list of worker(s)/ employee(s)/staff, he engages along with their documentary evidences of residential address, photograph and Aadhar card copy and other details to the “College Cafeteria Committee” immediately within 3 days of start of cafeteria.

-The Contractor shall provide appropriate ID cards to the staff to be used by them.
+The Contractor shall provide duly signed appropriate ID cards to the staff to be used by them.

 The Contractor shall ensure that only authorized employees remain in the premises beyond normal working hours / night with specific approval of College Authorities.